 UC Davis’ grade strike is rolling forward with a little more momentum each day, and in Southern California, organizers at UC Irvine and UC San Diego are plotting their own actions in parallel with the Santa Cruz struggle.
 The Doomsday alert served as a call to action, with nearly every UC campus planning some display of solidarity, says Eleanor Castracane, a third-year chemistry PhD and an organizer in San Diego.
 Their bond to the Santa Cruz COLA movement didn’t just grow from a distance — Castracane met Hamilton and other UCSC organizers at the winter union conference in January, talking in between meetings and learning about how a wildcat strike can continue even despite the UAW’s no-strike clause with the UC.

-Half of her income goes directly to rent, but Castracane quickly adds that their story pales in comparison to students who struggle to get by every day.
+Half of their income goes directly to rent, but Castracane quickly adds that their story pales in comparison to students who struggle to get by every day.
 These stories are fueling an increasing number of direct actions on the San Diego campus, including a rally on February 20th that briefly shut down the library and got the campus buzzing with reactions on Reddit and a Facebook page for UCSD memes.
 More attention arrived the following day, on Doomsday, when San Diego students marched along campus and took to the bullhorn to publicly discuss their stories of being broke and, for some, homeless.
 Some 150 people took part in the rally — a modest crowd, but enough for Castracane and other San Diego organizers to seriously consider mobilizing a strike of their own.

 “I wasn’t particularly politically involved until the 2016 primaries, and since then I’ve participated in marches and rallies, but this is the first time that I’ve organized anything,” Castracane says.
 “I’ve met so many people in the past two weeks across the state.
 Just having this shared experience, it’s incredible.
 It’s unfortunate, but it’s also something that brings us together.
 If you had asked me two weeks ago whether I could fathom seeing this kind of solidarity from academic workers on this campus, I wouldn’t have believed it.”